-The Denver articulation screening examination is the most commonly used testing system to diagnose speech disorders.
+The Denver articulation screening examination (DASE) is a commonly used testing system to diagnose articulation disorders.
 This test evaluates the clarity in pronunciation in children between the ages of 2 and 7.
 This five-minute test uses various exercises to assess the child’s speech.

 This test, created by neurodevelopmental pediatrician James Coplan, determines a child’s language development.
 This test can quickly identify delayed speech or language disorders.

 This test measures a person’s vocabulary and ability to speak.
 The person will listen to various words and choose pictures that describe the words.
-People who have severe intellectual disabilities and those who are blind will not able to take this assessment.
+People who have severe intellectual disabilities and those who are blind won’t able to take this assessment.
 The Peabody picture vocabulary test has been revised many times since its first version was administered in 1959.

 Mild speech disorders may not require any treatment.
 Some speech disorders may simply go away.
 Others can improve with speech therapy.

 Treatment varies and depends on the type of disorder.
 In speech therapy, a professional therapist will guide you through exercises that work to strengthen the muscles in your face and throat.
 You’ll learn to control your breathing while speaking.
 Muscle-strengthening exercises and controlled breathing help improve the way your words sound.
 You’ll also learn ways to practice smoother, more fluent speech.

 Some people with speech disorders experience nervousness, embarrassment, or depression.
 Talk therapy may be helpful in these situations.
 A therapist will discuss ways to cope with the condition and ways to improve the outlook of your condition.
 If your depression is severe, antidepressant medications can help.